gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 But fate had other plans.
 As she entered the square, she saw a pair of rebel soldiers chatting by the village gate.
 One of them made a joke.
 The other laughed, but even from fifty strides away it sounded forced in Noxy's ears.
 And there---just outside the gate.
 Was that another pair of soldiers?
-She glanced right and left.
-Her heart sank.
-Two more were sorting through a bag of blankets next the pepper garden as slowly as anyone possibly could, and three stood at the foot of the Round Tower, carefully not looking at the three royalist soldiers who stood ten strides away.
-She couldn't see them, but she had no doubt that the rest of Sergeant Dorbu's men were in equally strategic positions.
+Her heart sank as she glanced right and left, trying to seem nonchalant.
+Two more rebel soldiers were sorting blankets into piles next the pepper garden as slowly as anyone possibly could.
+Three more stood at the foot of the Round Tower, carefully not looking at the three royalist soldiers who had arrived with Captain Birgith and were now very carefully *not* standing guard by the trading hall door.

+She couldn't see any others, but she had no doubt that the rest of Sergeant Dorbu's men who were well enough to walk were somewhere nearby.  *And the tiger and Thokmay,* she thought despondently.  *They can't be far.*

 The door of the trading hall burst open.
-Scholar Lhawang strode down the steps with Captain Birgith at his heels.
-The three soldiers on the bench stood, their hands falling to the hilts of their sword, but the scholar and the captain ignored them.
+Scholar Lhawang strode down the steps with Captain Birgith two paces behind him.
+The looks on their faces could have stripped paint off old boards.
+The three rebel soldiers on the bench stood, their hands falling to the hilts of their sword, but the scholar and the captain ignored them.

 "Wait!"
-Indy hurried to catch up with them.
+Indy hurried down the steps to catch up with them.
 "Please---I'm sure we can figure something out.
 We just---"

 Scholar Lhawang spun around so abruptly that Stale's anxious reeve almost plowed into her.
-"There is nothing left to figure out, honored," she said in a clipped, angry voice.
-"We cannot allow them to rejoin the rebel army, which means we cannot allow them to leave, no matter what assurances they give us."
+"There is nothing to figure out, honored," she said in a cold, clipped voice.
+"We cannot allow them to rejoin the rebel army, which means we cannot allow them to leave, no matter what reassurances they give."

 "Then you leave me no choice," Sergeant Dorbu said.
-He had followed Indy out of the trading hall, and now stood beside her, a pained expression on his face.
-"Please accept my apologies, captain, but I must ask you to surrender your sword."
+He had followed Indy out of the trading hall, and now stood beside her, his expression impassive.
+"My apologies, captain, but I must ask you to surrender your sword."

 Captain Birgith looked him up and down.
 "Like hell."

 For just one moment the world was so still that Noxy could hear the goofs grumbling at each other in their pens and a baby crying two streets over, and then everything happened very fast.
-Sergeant Dorbu and Captain Birgith drew their swords.
+Sergeant Dorbu and Captain Birgith drew their blades simultaneously.
 The sergeant shoved Indy out of the way and parried the captain's first stroke.
-A loud whistle pierced the morning air.
-Metal clashed on metal as the trios of royalist and rebel soldiers near the Round Tower attacked each other, and then Scholar Lhawang pointed at Sergeant Dorbu's feet and said something inhumanly clear.
+Metal clashed on metal as a loud whistle split the morning air and the rebel soldiers near the Round Tower charged the royalists at the trading hall door.

-The sergeant tripped and fell to one knee.
+Captain Birgith rained blows down on Sergeant Dorbu, grunting with each stroke.
+The sergeant knocked her blows aside, feinted for her knee, then turned the cut upward at the last moment.
+As she skipped back and swung for his head, Scholar Lhawang pointed at Sergeant Dorbu's feet and pulled on the empty air as if he was pulling on a tangle of netting.
+The sergeant's feet slid out from underneath him, sending him sprawling onto the cobblestones.

 "Stop!"
 Indy said, stepping in front of him as Captain Birgith raised her sword for a final blow.

-"*Amma*!"
-Noxy cried.
-Her sword still raised, Captain Birgith backhanded Indy, knocking her sprawling.

-Noxy ran to her mother.  "*Amma*, *amma*, are you all right?"
-She helped her mother sit up.
-Indy wiped her nose on her arm, leaving a bloody streak on her sleeve.
+Noxy cried out as Captain Birgith's backhanded blow knocked Indy off her feet.
+As if to echo her, a rebel soldier yelped with shock and surprise as his royalist opponent knocked his blade aside with a lucky parry and slid the point of his own sword home.
+The rebel reached for the blade as if to check that it was real, then slid to his knees and toppled over as the royalist withdrew it.

+"'ware all flanks!" the soldier barked, spinning around so that he and his two companions stood with their backs together and their blades raised, surrounded now by twice their number of rebels.

-Ignoring them, Captain Birgith put the tip of her sword under Sergeant Dorbu's chin.
-"Yield," she commanded.
+Captain Birgith stepped forward and put the tip of her sword under Sergeant Dorbu's chin.
+"Hold!" she commanded.

-The sergeant looked back at her without flinching.
-"Like hell," he said.
-He grunted and tilted his head back as she lifted the tip of her sword a hair.
+The rebel soldiers froze.
+The sergeant looked back at her without flinching, tilting his head back as she lifted the tip of her sword a hair.
+"Like hell," he grunted.
-"Like... hell," he repeated.
 "You can kill me, but you and your men won't make it to the gate.
 Will they, private?" he added, raising his voice.

 Boots clattered on a roof behind Noxy.
 "No, honored," a voice replied.
-Noxy looked up to see a rebel soldier rise to his feet with a bow in his hands and a nocked arrow aimed squarely at Captain Birgith.
+Noxy looked up to see one of the men she had rescued rise to his feet with a bow in his hands, a nocked arrow aimed squarely at Captain Birgith.

 Another soldier stood up on the other side of the roof and took aim at Scholar Lhawang.
+"No tricks now," he cautioned the *tralpa*.

+Noxy ran to her mother.  "*Amma*, *amma*, are you all right?"
+Indy sat up and wiped her nose on her arm, leaving a bloody streak on her sleeve, and nodded shakily.

+Captain Birgith hadn't moved.
+The end of her blade still lay flat against the underside of Sergeant Dorbu's chin.
+"Learned?" she said to the *tralpa* without turning her head.
+"A little help, please?"

+Scholar Lhawang raised her hand.
+There was a flat thwack.
+The arrow whizzed by her ear and ricocheted off the cobblestones.
+Thwack!
+The second arrow missed her as well.
+She whispered something, struck some kind of bargain that Noxy wouldn't have wanted to hear even if she could have, and *pulled*.
+The two archers cursed in unison, dropping their bows and scrabbling at the shingles as their feet slipped out from under them just as Sergeant Dorbu's had.

+The *tralpa* turned on the circle of rebels surrounding the three royalists and belched enormously.
+Her hand flew to her mouth, and then she doubled over and retched, splattering half-digested breakfast and tea on her boots and the ground.
+"Wha---?" she tried to say, but then another spasm sent her to her knees.

+"Lower your sword, captain, or I'll make her tear herself in half."
+Scholar-Candidate Nangyal stood on the steps of the trading hall, an eerie darkness dancing across the fingertips of his raised right hand.
+The scheming, pouting look that the villagers had mocked amongst themselves so often in the past two years was gone.
+In its place was something as hard and as cold as the fury on Captain Birgith's face.

+"I won't ask again," Stale's *tralpa* said.
+He twisted his hand.
+Scholar Lhwang writhed in agony, the muscles in her gut knotted so tightly that she could only wheeze.

+Noxy felt like her head was spinning.
+"How...?"
+Indy breathed.
+But the pudgy *tralpa* had eyes only for the royalist captain.

+Her face twisted with rage, Captain Birgith lowered her sword.
+When Sergeant Dorbu stood and held out his hand, she threw it on the stones contemptuously.
+"Blades down," she ordered.
+The three soldiers standing back to back hesitated for a moment, then bent down and laid their own swords on the ground.

+The *tralpa* came down the stairs one calm step at a time.
+The darkness crackled across his fingertips one last time before vanishing.
+Scholar Lhawang drew a shuddering breath.

+"Reeve," Nangyal said with a brief nod, drawing out the word as he passed Indy and Noxy, an ugly look of triumph on his face.

+He stopped two strides away from Sergeant Dorbu.
+"I believe you've been looking for me."

+Sergeant Dorbu stared at him.
+"I---I'm sorry, learned, I---"

+"I shall rise as does the dew," the *tralpa* recited.
+"That *is* the recognition phrase, isn't it?"

+Sergeant Dorbu's mouth worked.
+"You're---you're the Correspondent?"

+Nangyal smirked.
+"At your service.
+Though I think *you* are actually at *mine*."
+The smirk fell off his face.
+"Get these royalist scum locked away.
+Make sure you gag *Scholar* Lhawang so that she can't strike any bargains."
+He made the title a curse.

+Sergeant Dorbu hesitated for one heartbeat, then straightened up and saluted.
+"Yes, honored."